dartenie/DSA/README.md

 This repository contains a comprehensive collection of self-contained, thoroughly tested packages for **generic data structures, algorithms, and containers**.
 Everything is written in pure TypeScript with no external dependencies.
 Additionally, it includes a mini-framework for local development of LeetCode challenges and solutions to all challenges I've personally completed (updated frequently).

-## Motivation

-I like Computer Science and adjacent fields.
-I am also rather frustrated with the lack of standardized containers/algorithms within Javascript.
-While you can usually find an NPM package for specific needs, it's challenging to keep track of them as they're scattered and don't follow a common standard.
-(Note: This perspective is based on my current knowledge; there might be better resources I'm unaware of.)

 ## (Why) Should you use this?

 - **Learning Resource**: Useful for Students or anyone interested in CS concepts.